 No school may sell competitive foods or beverages, whether from vending machines, school stores or canteens, classrooms, teacher or parent groups, from midnight before until thirty (30) minutes after the last school lunch period of the school day.
 From thirty (30) minutes after the last lunch period closes until thirty (30) minutes after the school day, food and beverages sold must conform with nutritional standards specified in state and federal regulations.

 Fund-raising activities held off of the school campus or not during the school day are not subject to regulatory requirements of 702 KAR 6:090 or federal competitive food limitations.

+Student-Based Enterprise

+“Student-based enterprise” means a District approved program operated by the District’s students as part of a course designed to provide students with knowledge and experience of the operation of a business.

+The Board may identify a student-based enterprise to sell competitive foods throughout the school day and establish policies for the operation of and the use of the proceeds from the student-based enterprise.
+Competitive foods sold by a student-based enterprise shall comply with the minimum nutritional standards established in 702 KAR 6:090.

 References: